BernardGreenberg/MuseScorePlugins/DockArticulate.md

 This plugin does not (yet) replace the older one, whose usage model you might still prefer.
 I'll try to maintain them in parallel; there is no convenient way to share code in this paradigm.

-Note that the use of any other plugin, in particular "dialog"-type plugins such as **appoggiatura.qml** or **TempoChange**, will cause **DockArticulate** to close its panel when the other plugin closes.
-This is currently (3 Oct 2019) a design problem in Qt/MuseScore, and is true of any dock-type plugin. **rednote.qml** has been upgraded to ***not*** dismiss open dock plugins in this fashion (although it is not a "dialog"-type plugin).
+Note that the use of certain non-dock-type plugins, in particular "dialog"-type plugins such as **TempoChanges**, will cause **DockArticulate** to close its panel when the other plugin closes.
+This is currently (18 May 2020) a design problem in Qt/MuseScore.  **rednote.qml**, **appoggiatura.qml**, and **triller.qml** have been rewritten to use a different dialog technique that does not misbehave in this way.
+Hopefully, **TempoChanges** and other extant dialog-type plugins not mine will be upgraded as well, but as of this morning, they still close dock-type plugins.

 Please report problems, especially reproducible cases of failures of other MuseScore functions when the plugin is active (displayed).